 Lower Murray Water continues to actively promote water conservation and responsible disposal to sewer within the community.
-This includes:

 - educational programs and activities directed at primary school level: “Dripster Primary Education program” to educate school children on water conservation at school and at home, Mallee Environmental Schools Festival and National Water Week, which includes activities for over 400 school students at the Mildura Show,

-- programs directed at the general community: water conservation stickers and posters, sprinkler exchange for residential urban customers to reduce water wastage, production of e-News to subscriber base, a range of community projects aimed to promote environmental awareness
+- programs directed at the general community: water conservation stickers and posters, sprinkler exchange for residential urban customers to reduce water wastage, production of e-News to a subscriber base, a range of community projects aimed to promote environmental awareness

 Water losses in our supply chain were reduced substantially by the completion of the Robinvale High-Pressure Irrigation Project in September 2010.
-The project had two components, the reticulation system and the pump station and upgraded the Irrigation District from a low-pressure channel / re-lifts / pipe system to a fully high pressured pipe system.
+The project had two components, the reticulation system, and the pump station and upgraded the Irrigation District from a low-pressure channel / re-lifts / pipe system to a fully high pressured pipe system.
 This project delivers water savings and delivery improvements and operation/maintenance efficiencies (including greenhouse gas reductions).